Mr. Church: Reception

 Mr. Church received negative reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 24% based on 33 reviews, with an average rating of 4.4/10.
 On Metacritic, the film holds a weighted average score of 37 out of 100, based on 12 critics, indicating "generally unfavorable reviews".

-Mark Jenkins of The Washington Post gave the film 2 out of 4, and wrote: "Murphy is fine as the title character, although his performance consists mostly of suppressing all of his usual shtick.
+Mark Jenkins of The Washington Post gave the film two out of four stars, and wrote: "Murphy is fine as the title character, although his performance consists mostly of suppressing all of his usual shtick.
 He certainly doesn't endow Mr. Church with any unexpected depths.
 But then neither does the script."

 Nick Schager of Variety called it "A crude sugary-sweet fantasy" and "consuming so much phony, retrograde schmaltz proves a stomach-churning endeavor."